 What is money?
 Are you confusing currency with money or vice versa?
 Not understanding the difference between the two can, unfortunately, force you into making unwise long-term investment decisions with your life’s savings.

-Then, why do we need money?
+Why do we need money?
 You can exchange your time creating goods/services for goods or services, otherwise known as barter.
 However, a barter system is not the most efficient exchange of value.
 For example, if you work at a factory manufacturing windows, and the only form of compensation that the plant can provide you for your time is in the form of windows, would that be valuable to you?
 What if the value of one window is equivalent to ten hours of your labor and you work for only five hours, does the manufacturer cut the window in half and compensate you?
 However, due to breaking the window in half, the value of the window changes by more than 50%, because the usefulness of a broken window (or half a window) is closer to zero hours of your time than to five.

 While this is a simplistic model, it demonstrates effectively the inefficiencies created as a consequence of a reliance on barter.
 Additionally, how do you use a window, or the knowledge of constructing a window, to effectively and efficiently compensate the grocery store owner when you purchase food on a weekly basis?
 Therefore, we return to our question of what provides us with the most economical, efficient and effective means of transporting value in society.
 The answer is either currency or money.
 Keep in mind; there is a distinct and significant difference between what is currency and what is money.